AlexSegen/toastmejs/README.md

     textCancel: "Cancel",
     showCancel: true, // true or false
     type: "success", // 'success', 'danger', 'warning', 'info' or 'question'
-	dark: false // set 'true' if you want dark theme }).then(function(value) {
+	dark: false, // set 'true' if you want dark theme }).then(function(value) {
     if (value) {
         console.log('You clicked Confirm')